 Basically, strip cropping agriculture is used either to improve soil health or support primary species growth.
-Secondary species seldom bring additional income to yield producers but are the cheapest soil conservation technique.
+Secondary species seldom bring additional income to yield producers but are the cheapest conservation tillage technique.
 In particular, strip farming:

 The diversity of purposes explains multiple advantages gained with the method implementation.
 The most important of them include:

 Types Of Strip Cropping

 The accommodation of strips depends on the purpose and, correspondingly, their type.
 Thus, auxiliary plants can be arranged on the contour, as buffers, or in lines with other species.
 Correspondingly, there are contour, buffer, field, and wind strip cropping techniques, as discussed below.